-Early sculptural experiments, as well as arts and crafts created by the Italian classic of post-war art, are shown in the Met Breuer for the first time.
+Early sculptural experiments, as well as arts and crafts created by the Italian classic of post-war art, are shown at the Met Breuer for the first time.

-Italian classic of post-war art Lucio Fontana (1899-1968) is famous for its cut and perforated canvas artworks created in the 1940-1960s.
-The first Lucio Fontana Retrospective at the Met Breuer pushes the time limits of the master, referring to his early sculptures and decorative and applied things.
+The Italian classic of post-war art Lucio Fontana (1899-1968) is famous for his cut and perforated canvas artworks created in the 1940-1960s.
+The first Lucio Fontana Retrospective at the Met Breuer pushes the time limits of the master, referring to his early sculptures and decorative and applied art.

-Iria Candela, the curator of the Lucio Fontana retrospective, is sure that it was early sculptural experiments and work with ceramics, in which the artist experimented with color and texture that became the basis for the appearance of his canvas art pieces with “cuts” and “holes.”
-Thus, the Fontana seemed to destroy the traditionally established boundaries between painting and sculpture.
+Iria Candela, a curator of Lucio Fontana Retrospective, is sure that it was early sculptural experiments and work with ceramics, in which the artist experimented with color and texture, that became the basis for the appearance of his canvas art pieces with “cuts” and “holes.”
+Thus, Fontana seemed to destroy the traditionally established boundaries between painting and sculpture.
 “Moreover, having cut or drilled the canvas, Fontana used to lay down the knife and begin to give a certain shape to these cuts and holes with his hands.
 This is how sculptors usually work,” explains the curator.

 Any interested art admirer can visit Lucio Fontana Retrospective at the Met Breuer up until April 14, 2019.